 This past week of Hurricane Sandy has certainly been scary for everyone.
 If you’re a real parrot lover, than you know the sense of panic that sets in when faced with evacuating parrots.
-We had to evacuate 7 parrots in the Summer of 2012 and we’ve done a lot of research on how to prepare.
+We had to evacuate 7 parrots in the Summer of 2012 and we’ve done a lot of research on how to prepare for the next evacuation.
 The key to a successful parrot evacuation is to plan ahead.

-- Prepare a Parrot Emergency Kit: Basics include bird food, a portable bird stand, cleaning supplies, bird first aid kit, paper towels and toys.
+- Prepare a Parrot Emergency Kit: Basics include bird food, a portable bird stand, cleaning supplies, bird first aid kit, paper towels and a few shreddable or chewable bird toys.
+Towels are helpful.
+Your bird will already be stressed with the evacuation, so try to keep everything as close to your normal routine as possible.

 - Keep Your Bird Carrier Ready: If you live in an area with weather related disasters, have your bird carrier assembled and stocked with bird perch and bowls.
 Ideally, your bird should have time to become desensitized to the bird carrier and to car travel.
 Make sure to label the bird carrier with your parrots name, your name, two telephone numbers and your vets name.